kerens91/FlyingSheepsServerApp/README.md

 Finally, the GameManager class is a **singleton** class created once, when the application starts running, and is responsible for getting events from all other app components as mentioned above.
-The game manager is implementing event interfaces, as defined in the ‘eventnotifications’ package.
+The game manager is implementing **event** interfaces, as defined in the [eventnotifications](https://github.com/kerens91/FlyingSheepsServerApp/tree/master/src/main/java/eventnotifications) package.